Inverted Page Table in Operating System

 Inverted Page Table – An alternate approach is to use the Inverted Page Table structure that consists of a one-page table entry for every frame of the main memory.
 So the number of page table entries in the Inverted Page Table reduces to the number of frames in physical memory and a single page table is used to represent the paging information of all the processes.
 Through the inverted page table, the overhead of storing an individual page table for every process gets eliminated and only a fixed portion of memory is required to store the paging information of all the processes together.
 This technique is called inverted paging as the indexing is done with respect to the frame number instead of the logical page number.
 Each entry in the page table contains the following fields.

 - Page number – It specifies the page number range of the logical address.

-- Chained pointer – It may be possible sometime that two or more processes share a part of main memory.
-In this case, two or more logical pages map to same Page Table Entry then a chaining pointer is used to map the details of these logical pages to the root page table.
+- Chained pointer – It may be possible sometimes that two or more processes share a part of the main memory.
+In this case, two or more logical pages map to the same Page Table Entry then a chaining pointer is used to map the details of these logical pages to the root page table.

 Advantages and Disadvantages:

 - Reduced memory space – Inverted Pagetables typically reduce the amount of memory required to store the page tables to a size bound of physical memory.
 The maximum number of entries could be the number of page frames in the physical memory.

 - Longer lookup time – Inverted Page tables are sorted in order of frame number but the memory look-up takes place with respect to the virtual address, so, it usually takes a longer time to find the appropriate entry but often these page tables are implemented using hash data structures for a faster lookup.